optimade-maker: Automated generation of interoperable materials APIs from static datasets: Results

 This approach is significantly simpler than the alternative of mapping database queries and outputs from the existing database-specific formats and returning them in an OPTIMADE compliant way, but comes at the cost of needing to run a secondary database and API that must be periodically updated from the live source.
 Each database required its own extension fields to the core OPTIMADE structure type; the CSD focusing on chemical identifiers (SMILES, InChI etc.) and molecular crystal properties ($Z$, $Z'$), whereas the ICSD made use of several tabulated CIF \cite{bernsteinSpecificationCrystallographicInformation2016} fields that describe diffraction experiments such as measurement conditions and goodness-of-fit.

 Although not the focus of this work, software implementations for these pipelines can be found on GitHub at \href{https://github.com/datalab-industries/csd-optimade}{datalab-industries/csd-optimade} and \href{https://github.com/datalab-industries/icsd-optimade}{datalab-industries/icsd-optimade}.
 The resulting OPTIMADE APIs are not publicly accessible, as only licence holders are allowed to query and retrieve the underlying data.
-However, the work described above allows UK academic users to receive seamless access to structures from the CSD and ICSD in the PSDI Cross Data Search service \cite{PSDI_URL}, alongside many other resources, with unified querying and semantics for accessing property definitions powered by OPTIMADE.
+However, these pipelines are deployed by the PSDI so that UK academic users can receive seamless access to structures from the CSD and ICSD in the PSDI Cross Data Search service \cite{PSDI_URL}, alongside many other resources, with unified querying and semantics to access property definitions powered by OPTIMADE.